quoctruong/PowerShellTutorialPrototype/README.md

 by providing a `-Commands <List of commands>` parameters to either `New-Tutorial` or `Add-Tutorial` cmdlet.

 The value of TutorialData is an array of hashtables, each of which corresponds to a step in the tutorial.
-There are 4 possible keys in the hashtable:
+There are 5 possible keys in the hashtable:

 1. Instruction: The instruction of this step

+2. Verification: Contains the command that can be used to verify the answer.
+The command should return boolean value.
+If this field exists, then answers and output field should not exist.

 2. Answers: An array of acceptable responses